klmnden/azure-docs.tr-tr/articles/machine-learning/data-science-virtual-machine/dsvm-secure-access-keys.md

 ```

-## <a name="assign-key-vault-access-permission-to-a-vm-principal"></a>Bir VM asıl anahtar kasası erişim iznini atayın
+## <a name="assign-key-vault-access-permission-to-a-vm-principal"></a>Bir VM sorumlusu için Key Vault erişim izni atama
 ```
 # Prerequisite: You have already created an empty Key Vault resource on Azure by using the Azure portal or Azure CLI.